-In general, the Poincar\'e formula says that and thus $W_d$ is contained in $W_{d+1}$ as an ample divisor.
-Moreover, the singular locus of $W_{d+1}$ is equal to locus of divisor classes of rank at least $1$, which is contained in $W_d$.
-Over $\mathbb{C}$, the classical Lefschetz hyperplane theorem \cite[\S 7]{Mil63} implies that the pair $(W_{d+1},W_d)$ is $d$-connected.
-Theorem \ref{nonarch wd} can therefore also be viewed as a non-Archimedean analog of Lefschetz for the pair $(W^{an}_{d+1},W^{an}_d)$.
+As subvarieties of the Jacobian, $W_d$ is contained in $W_{d+1}$.
+It thus follows from the Poincar\'e formula that $W_d$ is ample in $W_{d+1}$: the restriction of $\Theta$ is ample and positive multiples of an ample divisor are ample.
+By \cite[Corollary IV.4.5]{ACGH85}, the singular locus of $W_{d+1}$ is equal to the locus $W^1_{d+1}$ of divisor classes degree degree $d+1$ and of rank at least $1$, and the latter is contained in $W_d$ (see \cite[p.
+250]{GH11}) .
+Over $\mathbb{C}$, the classical Lefschetz hyperplane theorem \cite[Theorem 7.4]{Mil63} implies that the pair $(W_{d+1},W_d)$ is $d$-connected.
+Theorem \ref{nonarch wd} can therefore also be viewed as a non-Archimedean analog of the Lefschetz hyperplane theorem for the pair $(W^{an}_{d+1},W^{an}_d)$.